-Homeowners and renters have received $78 million for housing assistance and $17 million for other types of aid, according to FEMA.
+BATON ROUGE, La.-- Homeowners and renters have been approved for $105 million in individual aid from the Federal Emergency Management Agency since Hurricane Isaac.
+Another $19 million has been provided for other types of individual assistance, according to FEMA.
 FEMA spokesman Ray Perez provided the latest figures Monday.
-More than 191,000 people have registered for FEMA help.

 NEW YORK-- Boardwalk Pipeline Partners LP said Monday that a subsidiary has purchased the remaining 65 percent equity interest in PL Midstream LLC from Boardwalk Pipelines Holding Corp. for $269 million.
 The holding corporation is a wholly owned subsidiary of Loews Corp. and the parent of Boardwalk Pipeline Partners' general partner.